pietroglyph/pietroglyph/README.md

 I'm a student at Olin College of Engineering studying electrical and computer engineering.

 I like computer vision, controls engineering, and math.

-Many of my previous projects involved writing controls and computer vision code for the many students that participate in the *FIRST* Robotics Competition and *FIRST* Tech Challenge.
+Many of my previous projects involved writing controls and computer vision code for the students that participate in the *FIRST* Robotics Competition and *FIRST* Tech Challenge.
 I've contributed to [WPILib](https://github.com/wpilibsuite/allwpilib) and [PhotonVision](https://github.com/PhotonVision/photonvision/).

 <details>
  <summary>Some of my projects</summary>